 Board of Directors

-Jason Roberts currently works for the Department of Veterans Affairs.
-Jason has worked at the VA since graduating from the University of Cincinnati.
-He now works as an outpatient dietitian where he is a member of the Patient Aligned Care Team (PACT).
-Jason received the Recent Graduate Achievement Award in 2012 from the University of Cincinnati College Of Allied Health Sciences.
+Jason Roberts works for the Department of Veterans Affairs in Cincinnati.
+Jason has worked at the VA since graduating from the University of Cincinnati in 2010.
+He currently works as an outpatient dietitian where he strives to help Veterans meet their nutrition and health related goals.
+Jason’s enjoys teaching Veterans cooking skills in the VA’s Healthy Teaching Kitchen.
+Jason received the Recent Graduate Achievement Award from the University of Cincinnati College Of Allied Health Sciences in 2012.
 He is also a proud recipient of Young Dietitian Award.
-As a student, Jason served on the CADE board as a student representative as well as the Student Advisory Council.
+Jason has served as CPI Chair for OAND as well as President for the Greater Cincinnati Dietetic Association.
+Jason loves spending time outdoors, running, biking, hiking or just being with loved ones.

-Heather McCormick is an Account Manager with Alyfe Wellbeing Strategies in Lewis Center, Ohio.
-She is responsible for the oversight of multiple corporate wellbeing accounts and works directly with clients to develop and implement year long health and wellbeing strategies with programs such as on-site programming, wellbeing challenges, oversight of wellbeing coaching, online portal, and screenings.
-Heather earned her master's degree in nutrition and dietetics from Bowling Green State University and her bachelor's degree from Illinois State University.
+Heather McCormick's background is in community and corporate wellness.
+She earned her master's degree in nutrition and dietetics from Bowling Green State University and her bachelor's degree from Illinois State University.
 In 2011, Heather was voted Ohio's Young Dietitian of the Year.
 She has served the Columbus Dietetic Association in many capacities, including president and she is the former CPI Chair for the Ohio Academy of Nutrition and Dietetics.

 Chair, Council on Professional Issues (CPI)